Skip to main content

 Attend and Engage

-• Building your knowledge is a two-way process.
-You can make the most of your time in the lecture by asking questions of the lecturer and making sure you’ve clarified any misunderstandings or difficult concepts.
+- Building your knowledge is a two-way process.
+You can make the most of your time in the lesson by asking questions of your tutor and making sure you’ve clarified any misunderstandings or difficult concepts.

-• Your peers can also help you to learn more.
-Your lectures are one of the places where you will be encouraged to discuss and debate topics with other students to enhance your understanding and learning.
+- Your peers can also help you to learn more. in your lessons, such as seminars and workshops, where you will be encouraged to discuss and debate topics with other students to enhance your understanding and learning.
 Make the most of your fellow students and help others develop their understanding too.

 Review and Recap